Closing date for entries: 24 March 2022

-Judging: 9 and 10 May 2019 at 3M, Charnwood Campus, 10 Bakewell Road, Loughborough, LE11 5RB.
-Please indicate your preferred judging time on the entry form.
+Judging: 10, 11 and 12 May 2022 at 3M, Charnwood Campus, Loughborough .
+Please indicate your preferred date/time on the entry form.

 Entries will be screened to ensure they meet the entry criteria.
-Students, accompanied by their teacher, will be invited to present their Mighty Monument to the judges and give a presentation of up to 10 minutes containing information on their inspiration, research, material selection, prototypes, design and construction involved in creating their structure.
-The presentation can take any form (Powerpoint® slides, poster, simple talk etc.) and should aim to build the students’ confidence, communication and presentation skills.
-The judges will ask questions about the structure and their work.
+Students will be asked to deliver a presentation of up to 10 minutes length to demonstrate their monument and talk through their background research, material selection, design experimentation and construction processes.
+The judges will ask questions about the monument and their STEM learning.
 All members of a team should play a part in the presentation.

 Up to 40 marks for the structure's performance, based on the ratio of load carrying capacity to the structure’s weight.